Francesca's

-Francesca's (stylized as francesca's, and formerly known as Francesca's Collections) is an American women's fashion and accessories company based in Houston, Texas.
-As of 2021, the company currently operates 466 stores across the United States.
+Francesca's (stylized as francesca's, and formerly known as Francesca's Collections) was an American women's fashion and accessories company based in Houston, Texas.
+As of 2021, the company operated 466 stores across the United States, all of which have since been liquidated after the company went bankrupt twice.

 History

-Founding and fast expansion (1999-2015)
+Founding and expansion

 Francesca's was founded in 1999 by three siblings, Chong Yi, Kyong Gill, Insuk Koo, and their close affiliate friend, John De Meritt, and they opened the first Francesca's stores in Houston, Texas.
 Francesca's began trading on the Nasdaq Global Select Market on July 22, 2011, trading under the symbol, "FRAN".

 On May 14, 2012, Gene Morphis, who at the time was serving position as CFO at Francesca's, was terminated from his position after finding out that improperly communicated private company information was found through social media, but the company refused to state what information was publicly shared, nor where the information was posted on what form of social media.
 A few months later, on September 4, 2012, John De Meritt, who at the time was serving position as CEO at Francesca's, announced that he would be retiring from the company by the end of 2012, after shares fell 4% at $34.51 in an afternoon trading.
 De Merrit would appoint President Neill Davis as CEO once he retires effective January 1, 2013.

 In 2014, the company saw a Q4 profit in its stock, and announced that up to 85 stores would open throughout the year.
 On December 4, 2014, Michael Barnes was named the new CEO of Francesca's.
-Barnes was also CEO of Signet Jewelers and was President and COO of Fossil.
+Barnes was also CEO of Signet Jewelers and was president and COO of Fossil.